vincent-noel/plsa/README.md

 ##References
 This library is based on the following publication :

 	Chu, King-Wai, Yuefan Deng, and John Reinitz.
-"Parallel simulated annealing by mixing of states."
-Journal of Computational Physics 148.2 (1999): 646-662.
+"Parallel simulated annealing by mixing of states.", Journal of Computational Physics 148.2 (1999): 646-662.

 Thanks to John Reinitz for sending me the original code.